aaronmsimon/unity-kings-of-the-beach/README.md

 #### Menus

 ##### Notes/Next Steps:
+- draw out all classes and where stuff is coming from and when
 - Distinguish Athlete and Player Classes, check for unnecessary fields, properties, and events
 - Spike ball - jump, low trajectory, and speed
 - get side based on team
+- adjust in/out based on radius of ball touching line, too

 #### Basic Updates to do (dynamic list)
 **Athlete**